drduh/YubiKey-Guide/README.md

 ## Passphrase

 Generate a passphrase for the Certify key.
-This credential will be used infrequently to manage Subkeys and should be very strong.
+This credential will be used to manage identity Subkeys.

 To improve readability, this guide recommends a passphrase consisting only of uppercase letters and numbers.

-The following commands will generate a strong[^1] passphrase while avoiding certain similar-looking characters:
+The following commands will generate a strong[^2] passphrase while avoiding certain similar-looking characters:

 ```console
 export CERTIFY_PASS=$(LC_ALL=C tr -dc 'A-Z1-9' < /dev/urandom | \